tetherscript/ComfyParamVisualizer/README.md

 Just select the sliders to use as the X and Y axis.
 If there were more than two sliders, you could still scrub the non-axis sliders, causing the XY plot to regenerate as you scrub.
 <img width="955" height="887" alt="image" src="https://github.com/user-attachments/assets/85777dc5-f188-4fab-b79e-6a4be7527c8b" />

+# 5. Complete

-# 5. That's it!
+That's it!
 Rinse, repeat with your favorite workflow.
 Crush that GPU.
 Rejoice in knowing a bit more about how all theme workflow parameters affect your images.

 RussDev

 Tetherscript